wxclap/wxclap.github.io/contents/home.md

-Xingchi Wu
-He is currently a PhD student in the Department of Civil Engineering at Monash University Malaysia.
+Xingchi Wu is currently a PhD student in the Department of Civil Engineering at Monash University Malaysia.

 #### Contact